privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

     * _Note: This would be similar for communication between BuyerFrontEnd <> Bidding services and SellerFrontEnd <> Auction services._
 * For Key/Value Server HTTP lookup, the [Accept-Encoding HTTP request header][38] would be set to specify the correct compression algorithm, i.e. `gzip`.
-The server may set the [Content-Encoding Representation Header][39] to specify the content encoding (i.e. `gzip`) used to compress the response payload.
+The Key/Value server may set the [Content-Encoding Representation Header][39] to specify the content encoding (i.e. `gzip`) used to compress the response payload.
-    * _Note:
+    * _Note:_
-         * It is recommended to compress Key/Value server response, especially response from Buyer Key/Value service.
+         * It is recommended to compress Key/Value server response to optimize Key/Value lookup latency and reduce network bandwidth cost for Adtechs.
          * The request payload to Key/Value service need not be compressed given the size is expected to be small.
-         * The request-response between SellerFrontEnd / BuyerFrontEnd and Seller / Buyer Key/Value services are not encrypted.
+         * The request-response payload between SellerFrontEnd / BuyerFrontEnd and Seller / Buyer Key/Value services do not require additional encryption using [HPKE][48].
+However, the communication between these services is over TLS that provide communications security by encrypting data sent over the untrusted network to an authenticated peer.

 ## Service Configuration